TheBaconWizard/dndRequestClient/README.md

 - Default methods include Get, Post, and Patch.
 If you wish to use other methods you can use HandleReq.
 - If you would like to easily format your headers you can use [this tool](https://www.connorstevens.dev/headers) made by [@cnrstvns](https://twitter.com/cnrstvns)

+# Changelog
+- [2/14/22] - Added proxy support if you want to continue without proxies change your methods to Proxyless, updated some documentation, fixed a bug where you would get nil pointers when making lots of requests at once.
+- [12/29/21] - If you don't wish to use tls (maybe you don't want the handshake for simplicity) change your input url to "http://" this will enable nontls mode however your url will be re prepended to "https://" due to some webservers refusing non https traffic regardless of whether tls handshake is needed
 # Contributing
 If you have anything you wish to contribute feel free to open an issue or pr